STXT - Semantic Text

 For each line that belongs to a >> block:

-1. The parser determines the content of the line from the text that follows the minimum indentation of the block (i.e., it removes only the block indentation, but preserves any additional indentation as part of the text).
+1. The parser determines the content of the line from the text that follows the minimum indentation of the block (that is, it removes only the block indentation, but preserves any additional indentation as part of the text).

 2. On that content, the parser MUST remove all trailing spaces and tabs (right trim).

-3. Empty lines are preserved in all cases, except lines that are real comments, with indentation lower than the block.
+3. Empty lines are preserved in all cases.

 Example of line canonicalization: